What is Gray Water?

 Can I Use My Gray Water?

 In Arizona, the Arizona Department of Environmental Quality (ADEQ) issued regulations for all types of reclaimed water effective January 1, 2001.
-Those regulations include guidelines for the use of residential gray water and can be found at: www.azdeq.gov/environ/water/permits/download/graybro.pdf Written in non-technical terms, the regulations make it very simple and affordable for the resident to use gray water, saving money and our valuable water.
+Those regulations include guidelines for the use of residential gray water.
+The regulations use non-technical terms and make it very simple and affordable for the resident to use gray water, saving money and our valuable water.

 Before using your gray water (includes water from clothes washers, bathtubs, showers and baths and does not include water from kitchen sinks, dishwashers or toilets), check with your local governing body to ensure there are no additional requirements in place.
 In Cochise County, Arizona, call the County Health Department Environmental Specialist at 800-423-7271.